National Botanic Gardens

 Between 1843 and 1869, the Gardens built several glasshouses to protect the exotic flowers and shrubs from the city’s wet climate.

 The best way to explore the Gardens is to get lost along its winding pathways surrounded by all types of trees and bushes.
-You will be led to some of the Gardens’ most special areas like the Rose Garden, the Orchid House, the Chinese Garden, the Rock Garden or the vegetable patch.
+You'll be led to some of the Gardens’ most special areas like the Rose Garden, the Orchid House, the Chinese Garden, the Rock Garden or the vegetable patch.

-Fresh air
+Fresh Air

 Schedule